You searched for: “abounds

 abound (uh BOUND) (verb), abounds; abounded; abounding

-1. Everyone can see that his garden is abounding (teeming, flourishing) with roses.
+1. To do well, to flourish, to be overflowing: Everyone can see that Tim's garden is abounding with roses.

 Word Entries containing the term: “abounds

-abound in/with (verb phrase) (something), abounds in/with; abounded in/with; abounding in/with
+abound in/with (verb phrase), abounds in/with; abounded in/with; abounding in/with

-To be filled with something or to contain a very large amount of something: "They live in an area which abounds with oil."
+To be filled with something or to contain a very large amount of something: Ethan lives in an area that abounds with oil.

-They were fishing in a stream that abounded in fish."
+Yesterday, Grover was fishing in a stream that abounded in fish.